FCC Plans December Vote To Kill Net Neutrality Rules - Slashdot

 Yeah tha “private” infrastructure built on public lands and subsidized with public money.

+and by law completely subject to regulation...
+IF we choose to exercise it.
+Our man Mr. Pai chooses not to, let whoever do whatever, and thus we are fucked.

 Greed will triumph over good.
-(Score:2)
+(Score:3)